Rutgers University Police Department: Locations

-Community Service Officer Program
+Community Service Officers & Mounted Unit

 RUPD employs part-time community service officers.
 CSOs are required to be full-time students at Rutgers University and are assigned to either the Newark or New Brunswick division.
 CSOs report directly to RUPD Security Services, as well as have their own internal ranking hierarchy.
 A Security Lieutenant oversees each campus division.
 CSOs effectively function as Security Officers and are non-sworn, unarmed employees of RUPD and Rutgers University.
 Responsibilities include stadium traffic control, bag checks, foot patrols, mounted patrols, vehicle patrols, operation of the Knight Mover shuttle, and event security.
+The program's purpose is to provide employment opportunities and give exposure to the law enforcement field.

-The program is the only one of its kind in the country with its own horse-mounted patrol run by university students.
+The program is the only one of its kind in the country with its own horse-mounted patrol (Rutgers University Mounted Patrol or RUMP) run by university students.
 The horses live and are cared for at Rutgers Farms on Cook/Douglass campus.
-The program's purpose is to provide employment opportunities and give exposure to the law enforcement field.

 A smaller, separate program for Rutgers University Emergency Services (RUES) is also offered to students, allowing full-time students to become part-time Emergency Service Officers (ESO).
 ESOs focus on fire prevention and medical issues rather than law enforcement.